 If you take the opposite approach, in the middle of Highgate Hill you'll find the Whittington Stone statue.
 It commemorates the spot where Dick Whittington and his cat allegedly heard the Bow Bells chiming "turn again, Whittington, thrice Lord Mayor of London".

-As well as admiring Highgate's magnificent Georgian architecture, you can head to the Gatehouse to see where Dickens and Byron drank, or look at the monument to Samuel Taylor Coleridge, 'the sage of Highgate', in St Michael's Church, which is the highest church in London.
+As well as admiring Highgate's magnificent Georgian architecture, you can head to the Gatehouse to see where Dickens and Byron drank.

 Art buffs will enjoy the Highgate Contemporary Art Gallery and the Highgate Gallery, which both host regularly-changing exhibitions.
 You'll also find a range of arts and concerts at Lauderdale House - combine a visit here with a walk in the scenic Waterlow Park.
 Live entertainment abounds in Highgate.
 Jacksons Lane offers a diverse range of exhibitions, theatre, cabaret and dance.
 You can also catch classical concerts and theatrical performances at the Red Hedgehog, or fringe theatre at the Gatehouse.
 Head to the Boogaloo or the Charlotte Despard for quizzes, arts, comedy or just to dance the night away.

 For a quick snack or a scrumptious afternoon tea try the excellent High Tea of Highgate, or stop off at the Pavilion Café in Waterlow Park.
 Highgate is teeming with fantastic gastropubs.
-Try the Rose and Crown, the Wrestlers or the Bull, where you can sample a range of the pub's own beers.
+Try the Wrestlers or the Bull, where you can sample a range of the pub's own beers.
 If the English weather permits, you can also relax in the leafy beer gardens at the Flask or the Red Lion and Sun.
+Or head up by the heath to the famous Spaniards Inn.
 For international flavours in Highgate, head to Abi Restaurant for delicious South Indian dishes, or Fabrizio for Italian staples and metre-long pizzas.